-- 2.1 Applicants must make an appointment to attend the Licensing Office to initiate the application. - 2.2 A fee will be required for all application forms and payment can only be made with a debit/credit card or cheque/postal order.
+- 2.1 Applicants must make an appointment to attend the Licensing Office to initiate the application. - 2.2 A fee will be required for all application forms and payment can be made electronically or with a debit/credit card or cheque/postal order.